J is for Jodie’s Journeys

 From My Writer’s Notebooks – My Fulbright-Hays Trip to China, Summer 2011

-For me it has now been six years since I embarked on the enlightening Fulbright-Hays trip to China and Hong Kong.
+For me, it has now been six years since I embarked on the enlightening Fulbright-Hays trip to China and Hong Kong.
 While travel truly does broaden the mind and raise the spirit, it has taken me the full six years to adequately digest all that I experienced and absorbed during my first trip to Asia.
 It was also my first trip traveling with a group of fellow teachers.
-Our cohort consisted of 16 teacher, most much younger than myself.
-We met at the tranquil Vallombrosa Center in San Francisco for our two day pre-departure orientation as complete strangers, but after five weeks together by the time we left Hong Kong we had built both acquaintances and friendships that will influence many of us for the rest of our lives.
+Our cohort consisted of 16 teachers, most much younger than myself.
+We met at the tranquil Vallombrosa Center in San Francisco for our two-day pre-departure orientation as complete strangers, but after five weeks together by the time we left Hong Kong, we had built both acquaintances and friendships that will influence many of us for the rest of our lives.

 My list of highlights from Chongqing include: